Pylons/pyramid/docs/narr/templates.rst

     </html>

 Note the use of :term:`Genshi` -style ``${replacements}`` above.
-This is one of the ways that :term:`chameleon.zpt` differs from standard ZPT.
+This is one of the ways that :term:`Chameleon` ZPT differs from standard ZPT.
 The above template expects to find a ``project`` key in the set of keywords passed in to it via ``render_template`` or ``render_template_to_response``.
 Typical ZPT attribute-based syntax